Applications for 11+ entry in 2021 are no longer being accepted.

 2 LEA Common Application Form

-11+ entrance tests take place at LRGS on Saturday 26 September 2015, for 2016 entry.
+11+ entrance tests take place at LRGS on Saturday 26 September 2020 for 2021 entry.
 There are three tests: Verbal Reasoning, Mathematics and English.
 We do not use Non-Verbal Reasoning.
 The results of the 11+ entrance tests are sent to arrive with parents in early October.

 Who is eligible to apply?